jasongrimes/grimesit-mm/_pages/services.md

 What is **full stack** development?
 Think of the various technology choices for an app as being "layers" in a "stack".
-An app's tech stack is its core technologies, and a full-stack developer works with them all.
+An app's tech stack is its collection of core technologies, and a full-stack developer works with them all.

 A web app stack typically includes layers for user interfaces, data, business logic, and APIs.